Kid Friendly Caesar Salad

 - 1 cup extra-virgin olive oil

-- 1 head of romaine lettuce or 1/2 head romaine and 1/2 bunch of lacinato/dinasour kale – I used a combination of the two lettuces, but if your child doesn’t like kale, then stick to romaine.
-Also, you can use more or less lettuce depending on the amount of people you are serving.
+- 1 head of romaine lettuce, or 1/2 head romaine and 1/2 bunch of lacinato kale, thinly sliced – I always use a combination of romaine and kale, but if your child doesn’t like kale, then stick to romaine.
+Also, you can use more or less lettuce depending on the amount of people you are serving

 There you have it, fresh dressing.
 Now, wasn’t that easy?